 The Committee structure of the Board shall be reviewed annually.
 The Board will have Audit, Risk and Chairman's Committees.
-Additionally, the HNAH Board will also have the Nominating and Governance and the Compliance, Conduct and Fiduciary Committees and the HSBC USA Inc. and HSBC Bank USA, N.A.
-Boards will also have the Compliance Committee.
+Additionally, the HNAH Board will also have the Nominating and Governance and Compliance Committees and the HSBC USA Inc. and HSBC Bank USA, N.A.
+Boards will also have the Fiduciary and Compliance Committees.
 The Board may also appoint other ad hoc committees for limited purposes and duration as it deems appropriate.
 The Corporate Secretary and the Chairman, in consultation with the CEO, shall make recommendations to the Board regarding membership on the Committees.
 The Board will appoint and remove all Committee members and the Chair of each Committee.